-Regulations to make gluten free claims has been finalized by the FDA and will go into effect August 2014.
-Our gluten and allergen expert, Diane Moyer, MS, RD has summarized what the regulations for gluten free claims state:
+FDA regulations to make gluten-free claims went into effect in August 2014.
+Our gluten and allergen expert, Diane Moyer, MS, RD, has summarized rules for making gluten-free claims.

-In order for a food to be labeled “gluten-free” it will have to meet one or more of the following criteria:
+For a food to be labeled “gluten-free” it must meet the following criteria:

-1. The food must be inherently gluten-free, such as fruits, vegetables, etc.
+- The food must be inherently gluten-free, such as unaltered fruits, vegetables, dairy, and meat.

-3. If there is any unavoidable presence of gluten in the food (as in cross contact from the manufacturing process), the food must contain less than 20ppm (parts per million) of gluten.
+- If gluten is present in the food due to cross-contact from the manufacturing process, the food must contain less than 20ppm (parts per million) of gluten.

-4. The food may not contain any ingredient derived from a gluten-containing grain, if it has not been processed to remove the gluten, even if the food tests to less than 20ppm, i.e. wheat flour is not permitted in any amount.
+- The food may not contain any ingredient derived from a gluten-containing grain, even if the food tests to less than 20ppm.
+(See number 5 for an exception to this rule.)

-5. The food may contain an ingredient derived from a gluten-containing grain, if the ingredient has been processed to remove the gluten AND the final product contains less than 20ppm.
-Wheat starch is one ingredient that would be OK to include under this section, as long as the final food ends up containing less than 20ppm of gluten.
-(However, this could lead to the confusing situation of a food being labeled “gluten-free,” and, at the same time, stating “Contains Wheat,” which is required under the food allergen labeling law.)
+- The food may contain a gluten-containing grain that has been processed to remove the gluten AND the final product contains less than 20ppm.
+Gluten-free wheat starch is one ingredient that would be OK to include under this section if the end product contains less than 20ppm of gluten.
+However, this could lead to the confusing situation of food being labeled “gluten-free,” and, at the same time, stating “contains wheat,” which is required under the food allergen labeling law.

-Putting the term “gluten-free” on a label will be voluntary on the part of the manufacturer.
+Using the term “gluten-free” on a label is voluntary by food manufacturers.
 Foods without this label will not necessarily be any less safe.
-The terms “no gluten,” “free of gluten” or “without gluten” are considered to be identical to “gluten-free” and subject to the same regulations.
+The terms “no gluten,” “free of gluten,” or “without gluten” are identical to “gluten-free” and subject to the same regulations.
 On the other hand, statements such as “made with no gluten-containing ingredients” will continue to be allowed, but unless the food also states “gluten-free,” it cannot be assumed the food meets all the above criteria.

 Testing for Gluten

-Food manufacturers are also not required to test their products for gluten.
-They are expected to use good quality control measures to ensure that the food meets guidelines.
-They might contract with a third party or a national GF certifying organization to test, or they might require such information from their ingredient suppliers, and then follow good manufacturing processes to assure no cross-contact.
-However they choose to do so, they are responsible for making sure that any claim on their label is truthful and complies with the regulations.
+Food manufacturers are not required to test their products for gluten.
+However, they are expected to use quality control measures to ensure that gluten-free guidelines are met.
+Food manufacturers might contract with a third party or a national gluten-free certifying organization to test their products.
+Ingredient suppliers would be subject to the same scrutiny.
+Ultimately food manufacturers are responsible for ensuring claims used on their labels are truthful and compliant with the regulations.

-Oats will not be considered a gluten-containing grain under these regulations, even though a minority of people with Celiac Disease/Gluten-Related Disorders does react to oats.
-However, most oats have cross contact with wheat and barley from the fields and mills, so including them would make it difficult to reach the 20ppm goal.
-There are oats labeled “certified gluten-free,” which have been grown and milled separately from other grains.
+Oats are not considered a gluten-containing grain under FDA regulations, even though a minority of people with Celiac Disease and gluten-related disorders react to oats.
+However, most oats have cross-contact with wheat and barley from the fields and mills, so including them would make it difficult to reach the 20ppm goal.
+There are certified gluten-free oats that have been grown and milled separately from other grains.

-Although the FDA did not specifically address restaurants, it did state that restaurants would be expected to follow the same guidelines, similarly to putting any other nutrition claim on a menu item, such as low fat or low sodium.
-In any restaurant that prepares gluten-containing foods, especially if any baking is done on the premises, there is a high likelihood of cross contact of other foods.
+Although the FDA does not address restaurants in the regulations, they are expected to follow the same guidelines if using a gluten-free claim.
+In restaurants that prepare gluten-containing foods, especially if any baking is done on the premises, there is a high likelihood of cross-contact of other foods.
 Therefore, it might be advisable, for liability purposes, for restaurants to use alternative wording to “gluten-free” in identifying these options on the menu.